0xFableOrg/xchain/pages/direction.md

 this process is transparent.
 This also shows that bridge implementation has deep security implications and is not to be ignored, even though the ultimate trust model is identical.

-**Question 1**: Can we design a trustless internal bridge between blockchains (or rollups) that have been designed from the get-go to support such a bridge?
+**Question 1**: Can we design a trust-minimized internal bridge between blockchains (or rollups) that have been designed from the get-go to support such a bridge?
 What would the properties of such a bridge be, and what are the trade-offs in this design space?

-Beyond trustless bridging, we might want to go beyond the state of the art and achieve the following
+Beyond trust-minimized bridging, we might want to go beyond the state of the art and achieve the following properties:
-properties:

 - *Fast* bridging (faster than the finality delay) in the usual case in a way that is still safe.
 - Go beyond eventual delivery message-passing and **guarantee** that the message will be delivered